Inheritance in Java

 Inheritance is one of the key features of Object-oriented programming.
 It is the mechanism in java which allows us to create a new class (derived class) from an existing class (base class).

-The derived class inherits the features (attributes and methods) from the base class and can have additional features of its own.
+Derived class inherits the features (attributes and methods) from the base class and can have additional features of its own.

 Example: